 A Masters degree can really help you to stand out in today’s competitive job market.
-Our award-winning Careers Centre are on hand to support you to get to where you want to be, with a variety of support including:
+Our award-winning Careers Service is on hand to support you to get to where you want to be, with a variety of support including:

 • Career guidance appointments

 • Access to a vacancy database advertising local, national and global vacancies

 Once you graduate you will still have access to the University of Leeds Careers Centre services.